Budibase/website/content/blog/updates/2023/pricing-v3.md

-The new model is more streamlined and better coordinated with value, consisting of just 3 plans vs the 7 plans we had previously.
+The new model is more streamlined and better coordinated to value, consisting of just 3 plans vs the 7 plans we had previously.
 Each plan is available to Budibase Cloud and Self-hosted users.
 The Enterprise plan has absorbed the Business plan.This allows us to provide a lower per-user rate based on quotas and volume based discounts for more customers.
 The new pricing is more flexible and better correlated with the value Budibase provides.
 It’s also cheaper for many customers.
 For example:

 - **Old Premium plan vs new Premium plan:**
   If a customer has 1 creator and 30 users on the old Premium plan they would be paying $2,976.
 With the new Premium plan, they will be paying $2,400.